Top 3 Things You’ll Learn

 The bottom line…

-If you’re looking for relief through innovative cost-containment methods, the CMS report should paint a sobering picture on the role prescription drugs will play in overall healthcare spending.
-These forecasts also serve as an effective warning that you need to build a comprehensive strategy to manage medical and pharmacy costs effectively over the coming years.
+If your clients are looking for relief through innovative cost-containment methods, the CMS report should paint a sobering picture on the role prescription drugs will play in overall healthcare spending.
+These forecasts serve as an effective warning of the need to build a comprehensive, data-driven pharmacy benefit strategy to help your clients manage high-cost medications effectively over the coming years.